Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 The Care Quality Commission issued this criminal prosecution, having only done so once before, following the East Kent maternity scandal.

 Wynter died from hypoxic ischaemic encephalopathy, which is a loss of oxygen flow to the brain, which could have been prevented had staff delivered her earlier.
-Sadly, we act for a number of families whose babies suffer similar injuries, resulting in death or significant disability.
+Sadly, we act for several families whose babies suffer similar injuries, resulting in death or significant disability.

 Nottingham Coroner’s Court heard that the maternity unit was “busy” when Sarah arrived, and there was a failure to hand her care over properly.
 Sarah was then misdiagnosed as being in the latent phase of labour, when there were “clear clinical signs” that she was in established labour, meaning she did not receive the level of care that she needed.